NixOS/nix.dev/source/tutorials/reproducible-scripts.md

 # Reproducible interpreted scripts

-In this tutorial, you will learn how to use Nix to create and run reproducible interpreted scripts with [shebang].
+In this tutorial, you will learn how to use Nix to create and run reproducible interpreted scripts, also known as [shebang] scripts.

 ## Requirements